DelphinusLab/zkwasm-book/c2_advance/c1_sketch/README.md

 </p>

-However, since the above infinite loop of ``while(true)`` will produce a infinite execution trace of a WASM image, the server execution can not been proved in on proof.
+However, since the above infinite loop of ``while(true)`` will produce a infinite execution trace of a WASM image, the server execution can not been proved in one single proof.
 To resolve this, we need to add a preemption point in the while loop so that after a few transactions have been handled, we can produce a proof only for an finite amount of transactions.

 <p align="center">
 <picture>